 The average German developer is male, works in Bavaria and has more than 10 years of coding experience

-Unfortunately, it is not surprising: Germans Developer are still mostly male and work for medium-sized companies in Bavaria Corporate.
+Unfortunately, it is not surprising: Germans Developer are still mostly male and work for medium-sized companies in Bavaria Company.
 90 percent of the participants are male and the proportion of women is just under five percent.
 Regarding the regional distribution of Germany, it can be said that most of the programmers work in Bavaria (19,4 percent), followed by North Rhine-Westphalia (17,4 percent) and Baden-Württemberg (15,2 percent).

-The Startups12,9 percent of the German developers surveyed live and program in the stronghold of Berlin, which gives the capital a very high density of developers compared to the federal level - more than in all of the new federal states combined.
+During the Startups12,9 percent of the German developers surveyed live and program in the stronghold of Berlin, which gives the capital a very high density of developers compared to the federal level - more than in all of the new federal states combined.

 The books on the subject (advertising)